Hammarn/1MB335/Lab3.md

 **Question 5.** First, click on 'Analyze' in the middle of the page.
 Check the available tools and make a list of the tools that you think will be useful for this course.

 **Question 6.** Go back to the main page.
 Left of the search field, you have a drop-down menu listing the different databases.
 Again, which ones do you think will be relevant to us?
-And where did the input files you received in this lab come from? <!--Assembly, SRA, genomes.--> If you want to see the starting page for a given database, select it in the menu and click 'Search'.
+And where did the input files you received in this lab come from?
+If you want to see the starting page for a given database, select it in the menu and click 'Search'.

 Go back to the main page if you left it and find the BLAST page, then choose nucleotide blast.
 Paste the chunk of sequence that you selected with the `grep` command above into the dialog box.
 Below the BLAST button, select 'Show results in a new window'.
 All other parameters can be kept as default.
 Perform the blast.

 **Question 7.** Does the fragment belong to a mitochondria?
 Does it belong to the species you are interested in?

-Repeat this which each of the contigs that you identified at the previous step.
+Repeat this which each of the contigs that you identified at the previous step (if you have identified many contigs, you can focus on the six most frequent ones).
 Keep track of the contigs which do belong to the mitochondria of your species of interest.

 ### Create a new fasta file with mitochondrial contigs